-The purpose of the study is to ascertain the answers to the research questions using methodological approaches and analyzing the findings.
+The study aims to ascertain the answers to the research questions using methodological approaches and analyzing the findings.
 To do so, the proper methodology must be used.
 There is often an over-distinction between different types of research methodology, even though, in modern research, the convergence of these methods is common (Edson, Henning, and Sankaran, 2016).
-Most research frameworks derive from three research methodologies: the positivist method, the interpretative method, and the pragmatic approach.
+Most research frameworks derive from three research methodologies: the positivist, interpretative, and pragmatic approaches.

 Each study uses one of these research philosophies as a guideline for designing a research methodology with the most accurate and acceptable approach to their research venture.
-The interpretative approach is focused on the assessment of the differences between individuals and social actors.
-On the other hand, a positivist strategy is established based on data collection and the development of a hypothesis.
+The interpretative approach focuses on assessing the differences between individuals and social actors.
+On the other hand, a positivist strategy is established based on data collection and hypothesis development.
 A pragmatic approach uses elements of both positivist and interpretative approaches to reach a more conclusive result.
-This research uses a qualitative methodology; its research philosophy is the interpretative approach and an inductive approach will be used.
+This research uses a qualitative methodology; its research philosophy is the interpretative approach, and an inductive approach will be used.

-The research approach is a technique and process that provides descriptions of the methods involved in the data collection, data processing, and the understanding of the data obtained.
-For this purpose, there are two basic types of research approaches used by researchers.
+The research approach is a technique and process that describes the methods involved in collecting, processing, and understanding the data obtained.
+For this purpose, two basic types of research approaches are used by researchers.
 These approaches are known as the inductive research approach and the deductive research approach (Tuffour, 2017).
-The result of this research approach is the locus point in terms of determining the outcomes of the research.
-The inductive approach, which this research will follow, discusses a concept that has historically been identified by scholars and incorporates it into new studies.
+The result of this research approach is the locus point in determining the research outcomes.
+The inductive approach, which this research will follow, discusses a concept historically identified by scholars and incorporates it into new studies.
 The general inductive method offers an easy-to-use and comprehensive collection of qualitative data review techniques that can yield accurate results (Harding, 2018).

-The research method is the arrangement of the conditions for data collection; it is the framework of different research methods and techniques that a researcher chooses before carrying out research.
-The research method essentially defines the process of the study, which could be an additional aspect that may be employed on its own to determine the validity of the results (Diaz et al., 2019).
+The research method is the arrangement of the conditions for data collection; it is the framework of different research methods and techniques a researcher chooses before conducting research.
+The research method essentially defines the study process, which could be an additional aspect that may be employed on its own to determine the validity of the results (Diaz et al., 2019).
 It includes the data collection process, the measurement of the data collected, and the analysis performed on the data collected.
-For this research, a secondary research method will be used to enable the researcher to gather comprehensive data qualitatively.
+A secondary research method will enable the researcher to gather qualitatively comprehensive data for this research.

-Data collection is the method of collecting and calculating the data used to carry out a particular analysis, taking into consideration the variables under consideration.
+Data collection is the method of collecting and calculating the data used to conduct a particular analysis, considering the variables under consideration.
 The data collection process explains the data that has been collected in this research (Creswell, 2017).
-In any analysis, there are two major data collection techniques: primary and secondary.
-Primary data is often labeled as direct data and is obtained by the researcher.
+In any analysis, two major data collection techniques are primary and secondary.
+Primary data is often labelled as direct data and is obtained by the researcher.
 On the other hand, information from authors and researchers is included as secondary data.
 The benefit of obtaining data from primary sources is that it offers a potential result.
-Secondary evidence, on the other hand, allows one to uncover research gaps in the literature, as prior research can be looked at in great depth (Merriam and Tisdell, 2015).
+On the other hand, secondary evidence allows one to uncover research gaps in the literature, as prior research can be looked at in great depth (Merriam and Tisdell, 2015).

 Technological advancements have made data access much easier than before, thereby increasing the popularity of the use of secondary data collection (Johnston, 2017).
-Primary data will be collected from Mernissi's books, articles, and interviews.
+Primary data from Mernissi's books, articles, and interviews will be collected.
 Secondary sources will also be used, such as monolingual dictionaries of the Arabic language, the exegesis of the Qur’an or Tafsir, Hadith commentaries or Sharh, and books and articles on Mernissi.

-This research has covered all necessary ethical considerations required for the proper and timely conduction of this research.
+This research has covered all necessary ethical considerations required for the proper and timely conduct of this research.
 All the data gathered in this research must be kept confidential to ensure that the results are not biased.
-Furthermore, since the topic of the research involves religion, the researchers need to be careful not to insult any religious sentiments through their own beliefs, and an objective analysis must be presented.
+Furthermore, since the research topic involves religion, the researchers need to be careful not to insult any religious sentiments through their own beliefs, and an objective analysis must be presented.

 Ahmed-Ghosh, H. (2008) ‘Dilemmas of Islamic and Secular Feminists and Feminisms’, Journal of International Women’s Studies.